krishnan-sec/azure-soc-siem-telemetry-blueprint/README.md

 ---

-## Design principles used throughout this repo
+## Design principles

+The guidance in this repository follows these principles:

 1. **Investigation over detection**
    Detection without context increases mean-time-to-respond.